 Full requirements, compliance steps, and what to do if your coverage does not qualify: Georgia Travel Insurance Requirements 2026: Mandatory Law Guide.

-4. Batumi & the Black Sea Coast
+4. How Safe Are Batumi and the Black Sea Coast?

 Batumi and the Black Sea coast are generally safe and well-suited for tourism.
 Batumi has invested heavily in infrastructure over the past decade, and the city functions as Georgia's summer tourism capital.